Sustainable Bordeaux on a Path to Total Participation

 Strength in numbers

 In 2020, the CIVB (Bordeaux Wine Council) introduced the SME (‘Système de Management Environnemental’, or EMS – Environmental Management System) to help.
 Members share the expense and resources, compare progress and find solutions to common problems across input reduction, water management, energy consumption, carbon footprint, biodiversity, the working and living environment, and employee engagement.
-In the first-year pilot, 28 companies started the adventure, by 2018, 800 companies had signed up.
+The SME started small—just 28 companies in its first-year pilot—and has since grown into a broad collective; as of the most recent count, 400 companies belong to the SME association, including 341 certified HVE and/or ISO 14001.

 Bordeaux winemakers are used to working together within their appellations.
 Many appellations already include environmental constraints in their directives.
-As of January 1, 2023, an environmental certification is obligatory for the AOC status in Saint-Émilion.
-The Medoc, Haut Medoc, and Listrac appellations will also require every grower to have at least an HEV level to qualify in 2023.
+Since January 1, 2023, environmental certification has been obligatory for AOC status in Saint-Émilion.
+The Médoc, Haut Médoc, and Listrac appellations followed suit that same year, requiring every grower to hold at least an HEV level to qualify.

 Château Grand Corbin-Despagne was a member of the first Bordeaux SME, gaining ISO 14001 and HEV3 (High Environmental Value, Level 3) certification in July 2013.
 François Despagne is the seventh generation at the Château; he can trace his family in Saint-Émilion back to the 13th century.
 When he took over in 1996, no herbicides had ever been used at this Classified Growth, and he has farmed sustainably ever since.
 The property was certified Terra Vitis in 2005 by AFAQ-AFNOR.
 In 2004, he started organic trials, converting fully in 2010, obtaining Organic certification in 2013.
 Since 2018, he has been experimenting with biodynamics.